moliver28/research-handbook/content/handbook/company/mission.md

 - Without setup: You can make something without installing or configuring for hours with our web IDE and Auto DevSecOps.
 - With confidence: Reduce the risk of a flawed proposal with review apps, CI/CD, code quality, security scans, performance testing, and monitoring.

-### Everyone can contribute and co-create with GitLab, the application{#contribute-to-gitlab-application}
+### Everyone can contribute to and co-create with GitLab, the application{#contribute-to-gitlab-application}

-We actively welcome contributors to **enable everyone to contribute and co-create with GitLab, the application**.
+We actively welcome contributors to **enable everyone to contribute to and co-create with GitLab, the application**.
 When **everyone can contribute and co-create**, users become contributors and we greatly increase the rate of innovation to benefit customers and users.
 There is also an open dialogue between GitLab and our customers, partners, and the community so that we can also better identify what they need.
 That way we can not only build a solution for them, but bring that solution to the world.

 We think that it is logical that our collaboration tools are a collaborative